-Protected Characteristic What negative impact identified in Stage 1 which groups were af l and What changes or actions do you recommend to improve the service to eradicate or minimise the negative impacts on the specific groups identified?
-Lead Time- Scale Sex (male / female / trans) Age (18 years+) Race / Ethnicity Disability (hearing / visual / physical / learning disability / mental health) Religion / Belief Sexual Orientation (Gay/Lesbian/Bisexual) Gender Re-Assignment Marriage & Civil Partnership Pregnancy & Maternity Carer Other Group (please specify) List what negative impact recorded in Stage 1(Initial Assessment).
-Once you have assessed the impact of a policy/service, it is important to identify options and alternatives to reduce or eliminate any negative impact.
+Protected Characteristic What negative impact identified in Stage 1 which groups were af 1 and What changes or actions do you recommend to improve the service to eradicate or minimise the negative impacts on the specific groups identified?
+Lead Time- Scale Sex (male / female / trans) Age (18 years+) Race / Ethnicity Disability (hearing / visual / physical / learning disability / mental health) Religion / Belief Sexual Orientation (Gay/Lesbian/Bisexual) Gender Re-Assignment Marriage & Civil Partnership Pregnancy & Maternity Carer Other Group (please specify) List what negative impacts were recorded in Stage 1(Initial Assessment). impact of a policy/service, it is important to identify options and alternatives to reduce or eliminate any negative impact.
 Options considered could be adapting the policy or service, changing the way in which it is implemented or introducing balancing measures to reduce any negative impact.
-When considering each option you should think about how it will reduce any negative impact, how it might impact on other groups and how it might impact on relationships between groups and overall issues around community cohesion.
+When considering each option you should think about how it will reduce any negative impact, how it might impact on relationships between groups and overall issues around community cohesion.
 You should clearly demonstrate how you have considered various options and the impact of these.
 You must have a detailed rationale behind decisions and a justification for those alternatives that have not been accepted.
-State the Name of the Person who will be leading on this action.
-State Date by which action should be undertaken.
-How do you intend to commelation to the actions and improvements?
-State how users. v you intend to communicate and e ngage with staff / service How will actions and propo ensure their success?
-Whi report this to? (i.e. Division Governance) ch Committee will you v actions and proposals will be mor When is the date of the nex kt review? ch Divisional Lead will be monitorir implementation. ng these act ions and Who will be responsible fo actions? r monitoring these Job Title: Contact Tel.
+How do you intend to commendation to the actions and improvements?
+State how you intend to communicate and engage with staff / service users.
+How will actions and propo ensure their success?
+Whi report this to? (i.e. Division Governance) ch Committee will you ow actions and proposals will be monitored to ensure success. which Divisional Committee will be monitoring progress.
+When is the date of the nex kt review? ich Divisional Lead will be monitoring these actions and implementation.
+Who will be responsible fo actions? r monitoring these Job Title: Contact Tel.
 No